darya/framework/src/Darya/Storage/README.md

 #### Orders

-Orders are used to sort items by a given set of fields in ascending or descending order.
+Orders are used to sort items by a given set of fields in ascending or descending order for `read()` queries.

 ```php
 // Sort by surname in ascending order